bitosome/space-hub-card/README.md

 - Main tile temp/humidity chip is informational only (not clickable).
 The entire main tile responds to tap/hold consistently like other tiles.
 Default tap turns off the defined entity.

 Switch tile config
-- entity: primary entity toggled on tap
+- entity: primary entity for state and default toggling (when no actions are set)
-- hold_entity: entity to open in more-info on hold (defaults to entity)
 - icon: MDI or HA icon
 - icon_size: optional CSS size (e.g., 30px, 1.4rem).
 Defaults to 28px.
 - name: label text
 - font-weight: optional CSS font-weight for the name (e.g., 600)
 - font-size: optional CSS font-size for the name (e.g., 12px)
 - type: "switch" (default) or "smart_plug" for special visuals
+- tap_action/hold_action/double_tap_action: preferred HA-native actions to unify behavior

 Notes
-- If `entity` is not provided, tapping the tile has no effect.
+- If `entity` is not provided, default toggle and on-state are unavailable; provide `tap_action`/`hold_action` for behavior.

 ## Development